 Click the orange button to the right to learn more about what you can start doing today.

 “We observed a higher relative abundance of Eubacterium hallii in the 16 MRD- (MM) patients relative to the 18 MRD+ (MM) patients.”

-According to the study linked below, probiotics may become the ultimate integrative multiple myeloma (MM) therapy.
+According to the study linked below, probiotics and your gut health, may become the ultimate integrative multiple myeloma (MM) therapy.
 The day may come when, in advance of your induction chemotherapy, your oncologist prescribes nutrition that increases the population of your gut’s Eubacterium hallii (E hallii) in an effort for you to achieve MRD- status following your induction chemotherapy.